Telecommunications in Bosnia and Herzegovina: Telephones

 The three main TLC operators have strong links to political parties.
-In 2003, an OHR-mandated audit revealed that BH Telekom, RS Telekom and HT Mostar suffered substantial misure of funds, corruption and mismanagement, with a total loss of USD 57 million in 2002.
+In 2003, an OHR-mandated audit revealed that BH Telekom, RS Telekom and HT Mostar suffered substantial misure of funds, corruption and mismanagement, with a total loss of US$57 million in 2002.
 Pressure for reform was raised by the public revelation of high salaries and financial support to political parties.
 This led to the sacking of the board of Bosniak-controlled BH Telekom in 2003.
 Yet, telecom companies continued being used as cash-machines by Bosnian political parties.
 In 2010, a U.S. cable defined Eronet and HT Mostar as HDZ BiH's "traditional cash cow", noting how "As Federation Minister of Finance in 1999, Covic helped arrange the transfer of Eronet to three private companies owned by HDZ-BiH interests.
 [Stipe] Prlic, as HT Mostar's General Manager, challenged the privatization in court and won, arguing that the Federation government had not authorized it.
 Covic has fought Prlic's reappointment ever since."

 The telecommunications market is regulated by the Communications Regulatory Agency, which also regulates broadcasting and Internet sectors.